Relative Optimality Conditions and Algorithms for Treespace Fr\'{e}chet Means: Methods for optimizing edge lengths

-The optimal value $|e|_{X^*_Q}$ is non-negative, and if $e$ is common in any of $T^1,\ldots,T^n$, then $|e|_{X^*_Q}$ is positive.
-The gradient of $S(X)$ is non-negative at any feasible $X$, which implies that the optimal edges lengths in $X^*$ must be no larger than the edge lengths in $X^*_Q$ i.e. the optimal solution is in the closed box
+The gradient of $S(X)$ is non-negative at any feasible $X$.
+Therefore, at any $X$ such that $\nabla Q(X) = 0$, the gradient of the Fr\'{e}chet function is greater than or equal to zero at every coordinate, $\nabla F(X)=\nabla Q(X)+\nabla S(X)>=0$.
+Which implies that the optimal edge lengths in $X^*$ must be no larger than the edge lengths in $X^*_Q$ i.e. the optimal solution is in the closed box